mgwhitman/live-work-locate/README.md

 **Start now using Esri-supplied sample services**

 You can start using the application now by setting it up on a web server running Microsoft Internet Information Services (IIS) and using sample services supplied by Esri.
-You'll need to convert to an application in IIS and use the ASP .NET 4.0. application pool.
+You'll need to convert to an application in IIS and use the ASP .NET 4.0 or 4.5. application pool.

 **Start now using your own services**